danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    - Azure Repos.

    "By using ARM templates, you can describe the resources you want to use in a declarative JSON format."

+<b>94.
+You have a team of Linux administrators that need to manage the resources in Azure.
+The team wants to use the Bash shell to perform the administration.
+What should you recommend?</b>
+   - Azure Blueprint.
+   - Azure CLI.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Powershell.
+   - Azure Resource Manager (ARM) template.

+   "Azure CLI allows you to use the Bash shell to perform administrative tasks.
+Bash is used in Linux environments, so a Linux administrator will probably be more comfortable performing command-line administration for Azure CLI."

+<b>95.
+Select the answer that correctly completes the sentence:

+In cloud computing, _________ allows you to deploy applications to regional datacenters around the world.</b>
+   - High availability.
+   - Disaster recovery.
+   - Geo-location.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Elasticity.

+   "You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customerrs always have the best performance in their region.
+This is referred to as geo-distribution."

+<b>96.
+In which cloud service model is the customer responsible for managing the operating system?</b>
+   - Infrastructure as a service (IaaS).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Platform as a service (PaaS).
+   - Software as a service (SaaS).

+   "IaaS consists of virtual machines and networking provided by the cloud provider.
+The customer is responsible for the OS and applications.
+The cloud provider is responsible for the OS in PaaS and SaaS."

+<b>97.
+For which resource does Azure generate separate billing reports and invoices by default?</b>
+   - Management groups.
+   - Resource groups.
+   - Subscriptions.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Accounts.

+   "Azure generates separate billing reports and invoices for each subscription so that you can organize and manage costs.
+Resource groups can be used to group costs, but you will not receive a separate invoice for each resource group.
+Management groups are used to efficiently manage access, policies and compliance for subscriptions.
+You can set up billing profiles to roll up subscriptions into invoice sections, but this requires customization."

+<b>98.
+Which Azure compute service can you use to deploy and manage a set of identical virtual machines?</b>
+   - Availability sets.
+   - Availability zones.
+   - Azure Container Instances.
+   - Azure Virtual Machine Scale Sets.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Virtual Machine Scale Sets are an Azure compute resource that you can use to deploy and manage and scale a set of identical virtual machines."